Big Brother (Danish TV series)

 In 2009, Kanal 4 chose to rebroadcast the first season of Big Brother Denmark.

-After a 2-year break, Kanal 5 Denmark and SBS TV Denmark relaunched Big Brother Danmark in 2012 and the show aired for three regular seasons (2012–2014) and one special season (2012).
+After a two-year break, Kanal 5 Denmark and SBS TV Denmark relaunched Big Brother Danmark in 2012.
+The show aired for three regular seasons (2012–2014) and one special season (2012).

 The show was finally cancelled after 13 years by SBS Discovery on June 19, 2014, due to poor ratings.

 In 2021, on the 20th anniversary of the first season in Denmark, Jill Liv Nielsen who won the first season back in 2001 was interviewed by the Danish public service broadcaster DR, for an article about the show.